dynamsoft-docs/capture-vision-docs/parameters/reference/text-line-specification/char-height-range.md

 # CharHeightRange

-Parameter `CharHeightRange` defines the range of the character height.
+Parameter `CharHeightRange` defines the range of the character height (in pixel or a percentage value relative to the height of the `targetROI`).

 ## Example